Disneyland Paris Itinerary: 2 Parks in 1 Day

 Now that you’ve ridden all the major rides in Disneyland Park (or are waiting until queues go down later in the evening), you can focus on the smaller attractions and walk-throughs that usually have no wait.

-You won’t have time to do them all in one day, but it’s well worth seeking out some of these quieter experiences that add the magic to this wonderful park.
+You won’t have time to do them all in one day, but it’s well worth seeking out a few of these quieter experiences that add the magic to this wonderful park.

 Check the opening times in the app as some of these close several hours before park closing.